-In electronics and telecommunicationsmodulation is the process of varying one or more properties of a periodic waveform, called the carrier signal, with a modulating signal that typically contains information to be transmitted.
+In electronics and telecommunications, modulation is the process of varying one or more properties of a periodic waveform, called the carrier signal, with a modulating signal that typically contains information to be transmitted.

 In telecommunications, modulation is the process of conveying a message signal, for example a digital bit stream or an analog audio signal, inside another signal that can be physically transmitted.
 Modulation of a sine waveform transforms a baseband message signal into a passband signal.

-modulator is a device that performs modulation.
+A modulator is a device that performs modulation.
 A demodulator (sometimes detector or demod) is a device that performsdemodulation, the inverse of modulation.
 A modem (from modulator–demodulator) can perform both operations.

 The aim of analog modulation is to transfer an analog baseband (or lowpass) signal, for example an audio signal or TV signal, over an analog bandpass channel at a different frequency, for example over a limited radio frequency band or a cable TV network channel.